davidsoergel/dsutils/README.md

 </dependencies>
 ```

-If you really want just the jar, you can get it via "Releases" above; or get the [latest stable build](http://dev.davidsoergel.com/jenkins/job/dsutils/lastStableBuild/) from the continuous integration server.
+If you really want just the jar, you can get it via "Releases" above; or get the [latest stable build](http://dev.davidsoergel.com/jenkins/job/dsutils/lastStableBuild/com.davidsoergel$dsutils/) from the build server.